 The Bottom Line

-While stand-alone solutions exist, most antivirus suites already offer tools to keep your identity safe while also safeguarding your devices from malware attacks.
+While stand-alone password managers exist, most antivirus programs already offer these tools as part of the package to keep your identity safe while also safeguarding your devices from malware attacks.